splunk/addonfactory-ucc-generator/docs/example.md

 that you do not want to show indexes that are for internal use only (like, `_internal`).

-For this you can create a `globalConfig.json` file and specify that you want one configuration tab called "Global Settings", one UI component on that tab that will handle index management and store selected index in specific add-on configuration file.
+For this you can create a `globalConfig.json` or `globalConfig.yaml` it can be of json or yaml type and specify that you want one configuration tab called "Global Settings", one UI component on that tab that will handle index management and store selected index in specific add-on configuration file.